mikecalvo/mikecalvo.github.io/msse/assignments/1/index.md

 # Playlist Requirements
 - P1.
 A valid playlist requires a name and related account
 - P2.
 A playlist is related to an ordered list of songs
+- P3.
+A song can be included in multiple playlists

 # Song Requirements
 - S1.
 Song require a title and a Release to be saved